How Mill railway station

 How Mill was a railway station which served the village of The How, near Brampton in Cumbria.
-The station was closed in 1959, four years before the Beeching Axe.
+The station was closed on 5 January 1959, four years before the Beeching Axe.

 The How was on one side of the station, almost a mile away, while the Mill was on the other side.
 The Mill was a sawmill and a house where the family lived who own the Mill.
 A level crossing was in place in the early 1940s.